M3wP/Monopoly/C64/readme.md

 ## TODO

-* Fix order of buttons on trdsel0 dialog - f, b, select, repay, accept, dismiss, money
-* Buzz for more of the failures (gaol, auction, management).
-Must do.
 * Statistics/Overview from trade approval, must pay.
 They should work now.

 * Should be able to do beta release state after above